AlexandreAbraham/frontiers2013/reviews.rst

 Answer
 ......

+We add details to the positionning of scikit-learn with regards to machine learning and neuroimaging frameworks.
+However, this manuscript is not a review article, and we cannot compare in detail with every package.
-We detailed the position of scikit-learn regarding other machine learning and neuroimaging frameworks.
-We also add references to papers that we found useful for the targeted public (we referenced the book "The Elements of Statistical Learning" by Hastie et al. instead of Vapnik for example because it has a more general and didactic approach regarding machine learning).
+We also added references to
+papers that we found useful for the targeted public (we referenced the book "The Elements of Statistical Learning" by Hastie et al. instead of Vapnik for example because it has a more general and didactic approach regarding machine learning).

 Other comments: nilearn positioning
 -----------------------------------